 There are not that many occasions in life that are perfectly designed for a big celebration.
 Engagements are big in the summer as many individuals get down on one knee and ask their loved ones to share their hand in marriage.
 Sharing this information with all of your friends and family is one of those big moments perfect for a large celebration.
 Be sure to host a great engagement party with these tips to get you started:

-It has always been tradition that the bride’s parents host the engagement party.
+It has always been a tradition that the bride’s parents host the engagement party.
 It was often followed by a party hosted by the groom’s parents.
 However, it is more and more common for the couple themselves to throw the party and invite all of their friends and both sides of the family for one big celebration.
-If this is the case it is a good idea to look into using a banquet centre that can accommodate a larger group instead of trying to downsize your guest list to accommodate a smaller venue such as someone’s home or a restaurant.
-Banquet halls can adjust for your guest list and many offer more intimate settings should you get smaller numbers than expected.
+If this is the case, it is a good idea to use a banquet centre that can accommodate a larger group instead of downsizing your guest list to accommodate a smaller venue such as someone’s home or a restaurant.
+Banquet halls can adjust for your guest list, and many offer more intimate settings should you get smaller numbers than expected.

 Planning an engagement party is best scheduled shortly after the engagement has taken place.
 You want to give yourself about a month to plan as well as allow guests to add it to their schedules.
 Tentatively plan a date with your banquet centre and send out an RSVP within a month of the date.

 Only those who will be invited to the wedding should be invited to the engagement party.
 This does not mean to say you have to invite everyone you figure will be on your wedding guest list, but instead to suggest that you should not invite someone to the engagement party and then snub them on the wedding invite.

 Consider having some engagement photos taken to send out with invitations and to post on Facebook.
 You can also create a timeline photo display for the party with the engagement photos as the final image.